wazedde/ucom/README.md

 - Run `cargo build --release` in the root of this project.
 - After completion the executable can be found in the `target/release` directory.

+## Injected Build Script

+Because Unity does not support command line arguments for building all supported target platforms, the `ucom build` command injects a [build script](src/include/UcomBuilder.cs) into the project to handle this.

+By default the script is removed from the project after the build has been completed.
+If you want to keep the script, add the `--inject persistent` option to the `ucom build` command.

+Use `ucom --injected-script` or `ucom -i` to print the build script to the console so you can take a look at it.

 ## Limitations

 - Requires that Unity Hub and the editors are installed in the default locations.